Reality Check: Are more teenagers carrying knives?

 Staff do not need consent to search a pupil for a knife, but guidance recommends that there are two teachers present and that children are not asked to remove clothes, except items such as coats.

-There's some evidence that more children are taking in knives.
+There's some evidence that more children are taking knives into school.

-The Department for Education has compiled information about those who have been caught.
+The Department for Education has compiled information about those who have been caught with a knife.

 It showed that 10-18-year-olds convicted of knife-possession offences were generally lower achievers - 91.1% of them achieved one or more GCSEs, compared with 99.7% for the population as a whole - and they were also more likely than their peers to have been excluded from school.